The richest nation in the world is facing a money crisis.

 A personal priority

-We have found, vetted, and endorsed five worthy charities dedicated to the cause.
+We are endorsing a charity that supports financial education in a unique way.
 Our intention is to make financial illiteracy more than a month-long issue.